 How often does your toddler get raging mad because you didn’t do what he wanted?
 And how often are you paralyzed with frustration that you did not understand him?

+Before we dive into the exact tactics, first we need to answer an important question.
 What is the difference between speech and language?
 Is there even a difference?

 Playing With Words 365 writes: